 The first serious attempt to understand the declining aquifer problem took place in 1967 with the founding of an informal group known as the Pullman Moscow Water Resource Committee (PMWRC).
 This was also the first concerted attempt to develop a scientific understanding of the area.
 Yet in spite of an increased awareness of the declining water levels, the persistent depletion of the aquifers continued for decades as the towns and universities grew.
 The Grande Ronde had shrunk another 40 feet by the late 1980s.

 A response was forthcoming: In 1992, with the help of state agencies in Washington and Idaho, the PMWRC drafted and instituted a Ground Water Management Plan (GWMP).
 Prior to the GWMP’s enactment, water levels in the Grande Ronde were shrinking 1.32 feet per year.
 After 1992, the rate of depletion was slowed to .92 feet per year.
-Thus, while the GWMP successfully reduced the overall withdrawals from the Grande Ronde, it did not stop them.
-(PBAC report, 2009).
+Thus, while the GWMP successfully reduced the overall withdrawals from the Grande Ronde, it did not stop them (PBAC report, 2009).
 And while the Grande Ronde continues to decline, water levels in the Wanapum have stabilized.
 This, however, is due to the fact that Moscow only uses the Wanapum for supplemental purposes and water from that aquifer never comprises more than one-third of the city’s total municipal supply.
 (Id.).
 Therefore, the Grande Ronde currently provides the majority of groundwater for the Palouse Basin.
 Due to an incomplete scientific understanding of the basin’s hydrology, estimates on the remaining usability of the Grande Ronde range from 50 to 500 years.
 That is to say, the Palouse Basin’s main source of water may be entirely depleted within our lifetimes.

 Demographic and Economic Conditions in the Basin